 On February 17, 2017, the Company entered into an amendment with GGC to the Original Agreement for a three month extension to May 18, 2017.
-This extension allowed the Company to raise capital needed for the exploration of the Caldera and Jersey Valley projects in Nevada.
+This extension allowed the Company to raise capital needed for the exploration of the Caldera and project in Nevada.